 Some people describe Thai massage as Asian deep tissue massage or lazy man’s yoga.
 These techniques release muscle tension, increase flexibility and mobility, and open up blocks in your energetic body.
 Traditional Thai massage is performed on a thick mat on the floor, and clients remain fully clothed.
 While I no longer offer mat sessions, I enjoy weaving in Thai style presses and stretches into my table sessions.

 To help prepare your body for deeper or more specific work, I utilize the flowing strokes of Swedish massage.
-Swedish massage increases circulation to relieve painful tissues, helps drain inflamed areas, and relaxes tense muscles.
+Swedish massage may increase circulation to relieve painful tissues, help drain inflamed areas, and relax tense muscles.

 During pregnancy, prenatal massage offers relief from physical discomforts such as sore hips, tense shoulders, swollen feet, and an achy low back.
 With my wide array of pillows and bolsters to support the body, most clients feel more comfortable on the table than they do in their own beds.
 Massage helps to decrease mom’s stress level and to prepare her body for childbirth—thus helping bring happier, healthier babies into the world.
 After birth, moms benefit from postpartum massage as their bodies adjust to feeding and carrying a new baby.
 I feel confident working with pregnant and postpartum women, thanks in part to my advanced prenatal massage training.
 Learn more on my pregnancy massage FAQ page.